ShawnTurner/eventgrid-cloudevents-standin/README.md

 > To verify that the producer and consumer are compatible with real EventGrid subscriptions

-0.
+0. Pre-reqs
     - Register with ngrok and configure your auth token
     - create an Azure EventGrid topic.

+1. Open the ngrok tunnel

-1. `docker run -it -p 4040:4040 -e NGROK_AUTHTOKEN=$NGROK_AUTHTOKEN ngrok/ngrok http 8000` or set env var and uncomment ngrok in [docker-compose.yaml](./docker-compose.yaml).
+     `docker run -it -p 4040:4040 -e NGROK_AUTHTOKEN=$NGROK_AUTHTOKEN ngrok/ngrok http 8000` or set env var and uncomment ngrok in [docker-compose.yaml](./docker-compose.yaml).

-2. Assure that the consumer can process a cloud event
+2. Assure that the consumer can process a local cloud event POST

     ```shell
     curl -X POST -H "Content-Type: application/cloudevents+json" -d '{